WibblyGhost/solar_logger/README.md

 `_on_connect()` runs when the MQTT subscriber firstly connects to the MQTT broker, in our case it uses the secrets file *(excluded passwords file)*  to choose what subscription to listen to.

-`_on_message()` runs everytime the MQTT subscriber receives a message from the broker.
+`_on_message()` runs every time the MQTT subscriber receives a message from the broker.

 ### Influx Queries

 Defines a program that generates and handles Influx queries using the Influx query api using the QueryBuilder class in **influx_classes.py**.

-**Usage:** To use the Influx query program you must run the puthon in an interactive instance:
+**Usage:** To use the Influx query program you must run the Python in an interactive instance:

 `python -i .\influx_query.py`